All Topological Bands of All Nonmagnetic Stoichiometric Materials

-Through our calculations, we discover the existence of novel classes of topological materials, including enforced TSMs with energetically isolated fragile bands at $E_{F}$, \emph{repeat-topological} (RTopo) materials with stable topological insulating gaps at and just below $E_{F}$, and \emph{supertopological} (STopo) materials in which \emph{every} energetically isolated set of bands above the core shell is stable topological.
-We have performed a significant upgrade to the~\webTQC~(\webNoICSD) -- a publicly available online catalog of topological materials -- for accessing and intuitively searching the results of this study.
-In the extensive Supplementary Appendices (SA), we present detailed statistics for our computations, lists of idealized materials in each topological class, and highlight new features on the~\webTQC~implemented for this work, which include dynamical zoom options, density-of-states calculations, electronic-structure calculations in the absence of SOC, and advanced search options (a complete list of new features is provided in~\supappref{App:Website}).
+Through our calculations, we discover the existence of previously unrecognized classes of topological materials, including enforced TSMs with energetically isolated fragile bands at $E_{F}$, \emph{repeat-topological} (RTopo) materials with stable topological insulating gaps at and just below $E_{F}$, and \emph{supertopological} (STopo) materials in which \emph{every} energetically isolated set of bands above the core shell is stable topological.
+We have upgraded the~\webTQC~\cite{DBREF} -- a publicly available online catalog of topological materials -- for accessing and intuitively searching the results of this study.
+In the SM, we present detailed statistics for our computations, lists of idealized materials in each topological class, and highlight the features of the~\webTQC~\cite{DBREF} implemented for this work, which include dynamical zoom options, density-of-states calculations, electronic-structure calculations in the absence of spin-orbit coupling (SOC), and advanced search options (a complete list of added features is provided in~\AppWebsite).
 We find that~\TQCDBNbrTopologicalMaterialsPercent~of all materials are topological at $E_{F}$, and roughly $2/3$ of bands across all materials exhibit the symmetry-indicated topology of 3D strong TIs, weak TIs, TCIs, and higher-order TIs, which are in this work together classified as topologically \emph{stable}, as they are robust to the addition of trivial or fragile bands (though sensitive to the relaxation of time-reversal and crystal symmetries)~\cite{WiederReview,CharlieZahidReview,KaneMeleZ2,AndreiTI,FuKaneMele,FuKaneInversion,LiangTCIOriginal,HsiehTCI,HourglassInsulator,DiracInsulator,WladPump,ChenTCI,AshvinTCI,MTQC}.
-Most shockingly, we find that~\emph{\TQCDBNbrTopoBandPercent}~of all materials contain at least one stable or fragile topological band in their energy spectrum, even if away from $E_{F}$.
-Our discovery of ubiquitous electronic band topology in solid-state materials motivates the formulation of a new periodic table of chemical compounds in which electronic bands in materials are instead sorted by a \emph{combination} of common topological features and chemical and structural properties.
-Lastly, our characterization of electronic band topology \emph{away from $E_{F}$} is immediately useful in ARPES experiments -- which measure states at and below $E_{F}$ -- and pump-probe experiments -- in which electrons can be excited to observe bands above $E_{F}$.
-As will be discussed below, our theory has in fact \emph{already} provided robust explanations for previously puzzling ARPES data.
+Most surprisingly, we find that~\emph{\TQCDBNbrTopoBandPercent}~of all materials contain at least one stable or fragile topological band in their energy spectrum, even if away from $E_{F}$.
+Our discovery of ubiquitous electronic band topology in solid-state materials motivates the formulation of a new periodic table of chemical compounds in which electronic bands in materials are sorted by a \emph{combination} of common topological features and chemical and structural properties.